mkpascal/mkpascal.github.io/_posts/2015-10-25-broadcast-audio-liquidsoap.md

 layout: post
 ---

-Liquidsoap is a great tool, yet the audio processing built-in is terrible.
-Based upon Aigars first script, I made a modified version that provides an acceptable processing for internet radio.
-Bare in mind, this is far from the performance of a hardware processing.
+Liquidsoap is a great tool, yet the built-in audio processing is terrible.
+Based upon Aigars script, I made a modified version that provides an acceptable processing for internet radio.
+Bare in mind, this is far from the performance of a hardware processor but this is good enough for internet radio.

 You can find it here : <a href="https://github.com/mkpascal/mk_liquidsoap_processing">https://github.com/mkpascal/mk_liquidsoap_processing</a>.

 This processing chain is using ladspa plugins, make sure to compile/install them with liquidsoap.
+Feel free to submit issues/pull requests on the repository.

 Here is the list of plugins I'm using:
 <ul><li>SC4</li>